zwplayer Subtitle Usage Guide

 });

-// Delay loading subtitles in timer event
+// Delay loading subtitles in a timer event

 setTimeout(function() {